roydcarlson/ddash/README.md

 Email: [omar.metwally@gmail.com](mailto:omar.metwally@gmail.com)

 UCSF Medical Center, Department of Clinical Informatics
 ---

 ## What is DDASH?
+---
 DDASH is a distributed networking permissions manager that inferfaces between the Interplanetary File System ([IPFS](https://github.com/ipfs/ipfs)) and the [Ethereum](https://www.ethereum.org) blockchain.

 ## Why DDASH?
+---
 Despite the wealth of data produced by academic institutions, research labs, hospitals, and companies, only a small percentage of data is used to its fullest potential.
 DDASH is an emerging protocol for sharing data on the distributed IPFS network and storing permissions on the Ethereum blockchain.

 ### In its usual siloed state, data is a liability rather than an asset.

-*DDASH turns data into digital assets.*
+#### *DDASH turns data into digital assets.*

 No longer confined to a single machine, data hosted on the IPFS network flows perputually through network nodes, rendering it indestructable and instantly accessible.
 Permissions are managed via PGP keypair encryption and stored on the Ethereum blockchain.
 Network participants are rewarded with cryptographic tokens to incentivize effective data sharing and utilization and growth of the network.

 Our goals are to:

-1. Break down all barriers to information exchange within and among organizations.
+1. Eliminate barriers to information exchange within and among organizations.
-2. Provide granular control over who can access distributed data
+2. Provide granular permission control.
-3. Create economies around digital assets to incentivize effective data sharing.
+3. Build economies around digital assets to incentivize effective use of data.

 ## Ethereum network
+---
 DDASH currently runs on the *blackswan* private Ethereum network at 104.236.141.200.

 ## Prerequisites
+---
-This project is built on awesome work by the [IPFS](https://github.com/ipfs/ipfs), [Ethereum](https://www.ethereum.org), [OpenPGP](https://www.openpgp.org), [web3.py](https://github.com/pipermerriam/web3.py), [py-ipfs](https://github.com/ipfs/py-ipfs-api) communities.
+This project is built on awesome work by the [IPFS](https://github.com/ipfs/ipfs), [Ethereum](https://www.ethereum.org), [OpenPGP](https://www.openpgp.org), [web3.py](https://github.com/pipermerriam/web3.py), and [py-ipfs](https://github.com/ipfs/py-ipfs-api) communities.

-## License
-MIT License (see *LICENSE* file above).

 ## Getting Started
+---
 Make sure you have the [Go Ethereum client](https://github.com/ethereum/go-ethereum) installed on your machine, and install the *web3.py* and *py-ipfs* Python packages.
 The instructions here are for machines running Ubuntu 16.04.
 [This tutorial](https://omarmetwally.wordpress.com/2017/07/25/how-to-create-a-private-ethereum-network/) covers basic Ethereum networking.

 Start by creating these directories in your root directory: